Robust Signal Detection with Quadratically Convex Orthosymmetric Constraints

-QCO sets were first introduced in \cite{donoho1990minimax} (see also \cite[Chapter 4.8]{johnstone2019function}), where the authors give many examples of such sets, such as hyperrectangles, ellipsoids (both aligned with the coordinate axis), and sets of the form $\{\theta: \sum_{i \in I} a_i \psi(\theta_i^2) \leq 1\}$, where $\psi$ is a given convex function and $a_i \in \RR^+$.
-The last example implies that all unit balls of (weighted) $\ell_p$ norms, for $p \geq 2$ are QCO sets.
-The set of QCO constraints is therefore much larger than simply the sets of all ellipsoids.
-Unlike the present work which focuses on testing, \cite{donoho1990minimax} characterized the minimax estimation rates in the corresponding Gaussian sequence model problem.
-As it turns out the Kolmogorov widths of the set $K$ (see \eqref{k:width} for a definition) determine the minimax rate of estimation.
-We will see that the Kolmogorov widths also determine the minimax rate of testing with QCO constraints, but the rate is strictly smaller.
-In fact, one of our motivations to study this problem is to exhibit a fundamental difference between the testing and estimation rates.
-This difference is of course nothing new.
-In their seminal body of work on nonparametric testing \cite{ingster1982minimax,ingster1993asymptotically1,ingster1993asymptotically2, ingster1993asymptotically3,ingster2000minimax} showed the difference between testing and estimation in multiple problems.
+In this section, we discuss some relevant works.
+We first comment on the literature on minimax testing with uncorrupted data.
+In their seminal body of work on nonparametric testing, \cite{ingster1982minimax,ingster1993asymptotically1,ingster1993asymptotically2, ingster1993asymptotically3,ingster2000minimax} showed the difference between testing and estimation in multiple problems.
 See also \cite{ingster2003nonparametric} for a summary of the many existing results in the area.
-Despite much progress in goodness of fit testing in Gaussian models, we are not aware of a general result dedicated to QCO sets.
+Despite various progress in \textit{goodness-of-fit} testing in Gaussian models, we are not aware of a general result dedicated to QCO sets.
 For certain special types of ellipsoids, the problem was first studied by \cite{ermakov1991minimax}, where the author derived exact minimax rates. \cite{suslina1996minimax} studied the asymptotics of the problem of signal detection in $\ell_q$ ellipsoids with $\ell_p$ ball removed.